F-Saeed/calculator/README.md

-# CV Creator
+# Calculator App

-A simple Calculator App created using JavaScript.
+A simple Calculator web app created using JavaScript.

 ## Table of Contents